Teemo19/Telnet_pasword_sniffer/README.md

     * Capture those passwords

-    * if passwords , send it to an email using igp email encryption..
+    * if passwords , send it to an email using pgp email encryption..